IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 #### ACC-Admin and Appliance-Owner Credentials

-The default ACC-admin credentials are LPAR credentials, which must be updated before using ACC.
-These credentials are username and password.
+The default ACC-admin credentials correspond to the ACC LPAR credentials.
+These default credentials must be updated using the [update password](https://www.ibm.com/docs/en/systems-hardware/zsystems/9175-ME1?topic=reference-user-management#api_reference__title__3) ACC API endpoint.
+These credentials must be updated before issuing any other ACC API requests.

 Moreover, the ACC-admin creates credentials for the appliance-owners, and the appliance-owners must update the credentials before sending any commands to ACC.